bahrus/json-in-html/README.md

 In addition, json-in-html supports editing json within html tag attributes.

-This is helpful for web components, which often make heavy use of JSON-serialize attributes.
+This is helpful for web components, which often make heavy use of JSON-serialized attributes.

 ## Examples